donomii/throff/README.md

 #### TRUTHY x -> boolean

-IF only accepts TRUE or FALSE values, but other languages provide more convenient IF statements that accept any value.
-TRUTHY provides this service for THROFF.
+IF only accepts TRUE or FALSE values, but other languages have more convenient IF statements that accept any value.  **TRUTHY** provides this service for THROFF.
 Positive numbers are true, zero and negatives are false, and strings with length greater than 0 are true.

 #### IFFY [ value ] [ true ] [ false ]